yesodweb/yesod-cookbook/Using-Ajax-with-a-Scaffolded-Site.md

 ## A caveat

 To give concrete examples, I have had to make choices about the way Ajax calls are done.
-To be specific, I use *jQuery* in the about the simplest way possible, which means that:
+To be specific, I use *jQuery* in about the simplest way possible, which means that:

 * Data is sent to the server as a set of form fields, with one parameter for each top-level attribute of the JavaScript object being sent.
 * The response can be text or JSON, as long as it is consistent with the setting of the *dataType* in the Ajax call on the client side.